Click on the below links to access the Multi-Agency Referral Form for:

 If you are from an agency where it has been agreed that you use an internal embedded form please email it securely to firstname.lastname@example.org for Early Help and email@example.com for Children's Social Care.

-Any professional or practitioner wanting to make a request for service to Leicestershire County Council including Early Help or Social Care should complete a (MARF) form online.
+Any practitioner wanting to make a request for service to Leicestershire County Council including Early Help or Social Care should complete a (MARF) form online.

 If there are urgent concerns based on evidence that a child is suffering or at risk of significant harm which requires a Child Protection response this should be reported immediately by telephone on 0116 3050005.
 A written referral must be submitted to document the information shared within 24 hours.
 In any case where a professional is unclear if the threshold is met contact should be made with agency safeguarding leads for advice or in complex cases a call can be made to the consultation line on 0116 3055500 between 10:00am and 4:00pm.
 If there are immediate concerns about risk to the safety of a child, call the Police immediately.